Frequently Asked Questions

 Do I need to come to every class?

-To gain the full Seneca experience and successfully earn your credit it’s imperative that you attend classes regularly.
+To gain the full Seneca experience and successfully earn your credit, it’s imperative that you attend classes regularly.
 It is Seneca policy and school board policy that secondary school students attend class.
-Your course instructor will record attendance weekly which is then shared with your high school.
+Your course instructor will record weekly attendance, which is shared with your high school.

-Yes, as a Dual Credit Student you will receive a student card called a Seneca OneCard.
-At your orientation you will be issued this photo ID card that grants you access to the library, computer commons and so much more!
+As a dual credit student you will receive a student card called OneCard.
+At orientation you will be issued this photo ID card that grants you access to the Library, Computing Commons, Gym and so much more.

 What is like to be a Seneca student?

 As a dual credit student at Seneca, you can access a number of services offered at each of our campuses.
 If you can't find the service you need at the campus you are attending, you can visit any one of our other campuses to ensure your needs are met.
 Also, you are always encouraged to contact the Dual Credit Team if you have any questions while you are a dual credit student.